marknutter/nux/README.md

 - [x] add options to init() that allow toggling of action logs and localStorage persistence
 - [x] write store helpers that provide boilerplate logic for actions such as selecting elements in the vdom object
 - [x] add jsdoc comments to nux core
-- [ ] create todoMVC app using Nux
+- [x] create todoMVC app using Nux
-- [ ] figure out what to do about child elements - keep them as nested objects, or children in an array? what to do about sorting?
-- [ ] allow additional options to be passed into event objects like stopPropagation:true/false
-- [ ] convert these todos to github issues
-- [ ] create contribution guide
+- [x] change ev-input to ev-keyup in nux default events and use to capture all manner of keystrokes
 - [x] add router
 - [x] change initialUI to initialAppState which includes 'router' and any other non ui data
+- [x] create a simple website for hosting on github.com.
+- [ ] require that routes be passed in on the initial state object instead of as an option
 - [ ] add $ attribute to every immutable-js state object that acts as a jquery-like library to modify nux vDom objects
-- [ ] implement nux event that fires when a predicate is true. e.g. "do something when this element becomes visible"
 - [ ] get rid of need for "ev-" prefix on events
 - [ ] get rid of nested 'dispatch' key on event objects
 - [ ] allow path to lead off with 'children' in selector utility
-- [x] change ev-input to ev-keyup in nux default events and use to capture all manner of keystrokes
+- [ ] implement nux event that fires when a predicate is true. e.g. "do something when this element becomes visible"
-- [ ] create a simple website for hosting on github.com.
-Dogfood nux to show these todos
+- [ ] write tests for todoMVC app
-- [ ] write tests for example app
+- [ ] write tests for simple todo app
+- [ ] figure out what to do about child elements - keep them as nested objects, or children in an array? what to do about sorting?
+- [ ] allow additional options to be passed into event objects like stopPropagation:true/false
+- [ ] convert these todos to github issues
+- [ ] create contribution guide
 - [ ] add fancy styling to action logger